AndrejJurkin/create-tw/README.md

 # Create TailwindCSS Project (create-tw)

+### The easiest way to get started with TailwindCSS.

+It uses popular scaffolding scripts like `create-next-app` or `create-vite` to scaffold projects and then configures TailwindCSS to work with your project out of the box.

 ### Currently in very early stage of development
-This CLI is very very early in development.
+This CLI is very early in development.
+Ideas, suggestions and bug reports are much appreciated.
 In the following days I'm planning to add support for React, Vue & Svelte with Vite.
-Ideas, suggestions and bug reports are much appreciated.

-### The easiest way to get started with TailwindCSS.

-It uses popular scaffolding scripts like `create-next-app` or `create-vite` to scaffold projects and then configures TailwindCSS to work with your project out of the box.

 #### npx
 ```bash